LaxarJS/laxar/docs/glossary.md

 ## Flag

-In the context of [LaxarJS Patterns](https://laxarjs.org/docs/laxar-patterns-v2-latest/), a publish/subscribe event announcing a boolean state to collaborators.
+In the context of [LaxarJS Patterns](https://laxarjs.org/docs/laxar-patterns-v2-latest/), a publish/subscribe event announcing a Boolean state to collaborators.
 Often used to toggle visibility of context-dependent UI items, or to enable/disable form elements.

 More Information: